Liza Koshy Shares What's in Her Kitchen - E! Online

 Looking for a new show to binge-watch?
 Liza Koshy has you covered.

 Today, Chopped Next Gen premieres on Discovery+, and the relatable actress and comedian is the host, so expect to laugh a lot and receive plates full of cooking inspiration.
-The culinary competition, which features 20 rising young chefs competing for a $10,000 grand prize, is bound to get your creative juices flowing, so we asked Liza about her kitchen must-haves and why her kitchen is such a special place in her home.
+The culinary competition, which features 20 rising young chefs competing for a $10,000 grand prize, is bound to get your creative juices flowing, so we asked the Beyond Meat ambassador about her kitchen must-haves and why her kitchen is such a special place in her home.

 "I'm the top chef in it.
 The first thing I open in the morning other than my eyes is my pantry," the Liza on Demand star explained.
 "The last thing I close, other than my eyes, at the end of every day is my pantry.
 I dream of breakfast every night and devise my dinner during the day.
 I can be creative, I can be conscious, I can be carefree.
 I can be an amateur connoisseur.
 I am the top chef in my kitchen.
 It's the one place that I can claim I am the best, as long as no one else is around.
 Anywhere else I'd be fired."